fomightez/text_mining/README.md

 ---

+- `df_binary_states2summary_df.py`

+> dataframe of data --> summary data table with the percents for the 'positive' state per total and each group.

+Only works with binary states / subgroups because summarizes even further than `df_subgroups_states2summary_df.py` to just leave the 'positive' state and the other part is inferred by subtraction from 100%.

+---

 - `csv_data_to_list.py`

 > files with comma-separated values --> specified data from each file printed to stdout as a Python list